mate-academy/qa_pw_intro/README.md

 # Playwright introduction repo

-This repo contains the example project for the first Playwright intro lesson.
+This repo contains the example project for the Playwright intro lesson.